alecbw/generate-lambda-layers/README.md

 Layers can be built and deployed through the serverless.com infrastructure-as-code platform, as in this repo.

 This repo contains end to end installation, packaging, and deployment of Lambda Layers with Docker and serverless.com.

+## Todo
+[X] Support for custom requirements.txt filenames
+[X] Support for deploys from build_layers.sh
+[] Update docs to cover newly added Layers
+[] Update deploy process to update the descriptions of the LL's so they will be versioned properly [] Print size of new Layer folder?

 ## Provided